 The Director of Campus Safety and campus security personnel are responsible for law enforcement, security, and emergency response.
-During the evening hours, the Associate Vice Chancellor on duty and security personnel provide emergency assistance.
+During the evening hours, campus security personnel provide emergency assistance.
 To report a crime or emergency, employees or students may contact security personnel by picking up a red phone located in the hallway of any building.
 If the situation warrants, calls will be routed by these authorized personnel to the West Memphis Police Department or to 911.
-Security personnel are on duty at all times when classes are in session or event are held.
+Security personnel are on duty at all times when classes are in session or events are held.